YUQIJunW/MASE_Pooling_layers/README.md

 - git clone forked version MASE
 - Put all of the folders under the mase/src/mase_components

+Run the test file can test the functionality of layers

+Run the test.py file can test the auto emiting

 Currently following layers are added:
 - adaptive_avg_pool1d.sv